- Archives and Rare Book Room Access

 - The Teachers' Studio on the second floor across from the stairs is another place where groups may work together.
 The Teachers' Studio may not be reserved.

-- The Silent Study Room located on the second floor to the right with tables, comfortable chairs and study carrels.
+- The Silent Study Room is located on the first floor to the left and has tables, comfortable chairs and study carrels.
 The Silent Study Room may not be reserved.

-- There are three individual study carrels on the first floor.
+- There are three individual study carrels housed within the Silent Study Room on the first floor.
 Carrels may not be reserved.